Chained by Fashion

 - The Shadow Stalker boss in Kingdom Hearts II is wrapped in chains.
 When it turns into Dark Thorn, it has manacles hobbling its legs, and manacles with broken chains hanging from its wrists.

-- The various forms of Iron Imprisoner from Birth by Sleep - and the fewer chains it's wearing, the more pain you're in for.
+- The various forms of Iron Imprisoner from Kingdom Hearts Birth By Sleep - and the fewer chains it's wearing, the more pain you're in for.
 By the time it's completely free...

 - Karura keeps an immense iron ring around her neck.
 Don't worry, she has superhuman strength.
 She keeps it to remind herself that she is a normal woman and not a princess of a country that (justifiably, apparently they were huge jerkasses) turned on her race and killed/drove them all out, though she dismisses offers to remove it as it is CLEARLY much too heavy.